-Based on published and unpublished data, the Co-PIs have determined that the 90 cd luminance at crewmember's eye level inside of a CQ would be too bright to serve as an effective Pre-Sleep countermeasure.
+Based on published and unpublished data, the Co-Principal Investigators (Co-PIs) have determined that the 90 cd luminance at crewmember's eye level inside of a CQ would be too bright to serve as an effective Pre-Sleep countermeasure.
 This issue was discussed with our project management team at JSC on several occasions.
 It was determined that in spaceflight, the SSLA luminance could be lowered from 90 cd using a combination of SSLA dimming buttons and a cloth shade system that is currently used on the fluorescent lighting system in the CQs onboard ISS.
 Based on a series of SSLA lighting measures and our prior pilot study in the CQs, we chose a Pre-Sleep luminance of 7.7 cd (20 lux at eye level) for our Pre-Sleep setting.

 This study includes male and female volunteers in good physical and mental health with normal color vision.
 Volunteers are selected in the age range of astronauts (range 26-54 years).
 Prior to admission to the laboratory, subjects are asked to maintain a regular 8:16 h, sleep:wake schedule and wear a wrist-borne, non-invasive activity and light monitor for at least 10 to 14 days.
 In August 2015, study recruitment was initiated.
-To date, 447 subjects have expressed interest in participating in this study.
+To date, over 550 subjects have expressed interest in participating in this study.
 Approximately half of those individuals were not eligible based on phone interviews.
-Among those who were potentially eligible, 45 have signed consent paperwork.
-Sixteen of those subjects completed the screening process and were randomly assigned into their lighting condition of either dynamic (N=9) or static (N=7) lighting.
-Among those subjects, 12 were male and 4 were female (age range 28 - 54 years).
-Thirteen subjects successfully completed the entire five day study.
-The next study is scheduled to begin on 10/3/16.
+Among those who were potentially eligible, 70 have signed consent paperwork.
+Twenty-eight of those subjects completed the screening process and were randomly assigned into a lighting condition of either dynamic (N=16) or static (N=12) lighting.
+Among those subjects, 19 were male and 9 were female (age range 26 - 53 years).
+Twenty-five of these subjects successfully completed the entire five day study.

 The data gathered from this first study run include successful collection of complete pre-study actigraphy, inpatient study actigraphy from each subject.
-A total of 268 neurocognitive and performance tests were collected from each subject across the five day inpatient study (2,144 total).
-In addition, 96 Karolinska sleepiness scales (KSS) were collected from each subject across the inpatient study (768 total).
+A total of 268 neurocognitive and performance tests were collected from each subject across the five day inpatient study (over 6,700 total).
+In addition, 95 Karolinska sleepiness scales (KSS) were collected from each subject across the inpatient study (2,375 total).
 Complete sets of blood, saliva, and urine samples were collected from each subject for the measurement of melatonin and 6-sulfatoxymelatonin.
-Melatonin contents of 192 plasma samples from 8 participants who completed a full study run have been analyzed.
+Melatonin contents of 548 plasma samples from 25 participants who completed a full study run have been analyzed.
 Polysomnography (PSG) was used to monitor sleep states and wakefulness using electrodes placed on the scalp, face, chin, and chest.
 Electrodes were positioned according to the International 10-20 System.
 The actigraphy, neurocognitive, and performance tests and urinary 6 sulfatoxymeltonin measures match similar or identical tests that will be used onboard ISS during the flight study.
-To date, no data analysis has been done as our effort is now being aimed at recruiting additional study subjects and running the five day studies.
-Finally, the testing of visual performance and color vision will be done separately from the five day studies when we receive SSLA units made by the ISS contractor early in 2016.
+Subject recruitment and enrolling has been stopped at this time.
+Data analysis is in process on the numerous dependent variables from the 5-day study.